| Reviewed by Gaurav Mehra

 These prompts flag incomplete or late returns within accounting software.

-Small business accounting workflow changes require compatible digital systems.
+Small business accounting workflow changes require compatible digital systems to support MTD compliance for SMEs.

 Dividend Tax Increases Hit Owner-Managers

-The Autumn Budget 2025 proposes a 2-percentage point increase in dividend tax rates from April 2026.
+The Autumn Budget 2025 confirmed (now enacted in law via Finance (No.2) Bill 2024-26) a 2-percentage point increase in dividend tax rates which took effect from April 2026.

 The basic rate climbs to 10.75%, whilst the higher rate reaches 35.75%.